 The operations on a product vector space are defined as:

-\[(x_1,x_2) + (y_1,y_2) = (x_1+y_1, x_2+y_2) \\ \alpha(x_1, x_2) = (\alpha x_1, \alpha x_2)\]Remember that:
+\[(x_1,x_2) + (y_1,y_2) = (x_1+y_1, x_2+y_2) \\ \alpha(x_1, x_2) = (\alpha x_1, \alpha x_2)\]- (N1): Since we take the maximum of nonnegative norms, the norm on the product space is nonnegative.

 \[a \leq max(a,b) \\ b \leq max(a,b) \\ c \leq max(c,d) \\ d \leq max(c,d) \\ \Rightarrow a+c \leq max(a,b) + max(c,d) \\ \Rightarrow b+d \leq max(a,b) + max(c,d) \\ \Rightarrow max(a+c,b+d) \leq max(a,b) + max(c,d)\] \[\blacksquare\]